 Facing Charges for Resisting Arrest in Atlantic City?

 If you are facing charges for resisting arrest, fleeing from the police, or eluding a law enforcement officer you likely face serious charges that can cost you years of your freedom.
 The experienced, strategic, and aggressive criminal defense lawyers of the Law Firm of John J. Zarych fight to protect you from the consequences of resisting arrest charges and other serious crimes.
-To schedule a no-cost initial case evaluation call our firm at 800-508-9786 or contact us online today.
+To schedule a no-cost case evaluation, contact us online today.